-Vegetation is described by a dimensionless aboveground biomass density, B_c (subscript c stands for canopy), belowground density, B_r (subscript r stands for roots) and a rooting depth, D_r (see Figure 1.9).
-The sum of B_c and B_r should ideally be 1 at maximum, while there is no specific limit for the rooting depth.
-The model accounts also for the vegetation height, H, which is derived as $H = aB_c^b$, where a and b are constant parameters.
-B_c and B_r are considered to distribute linearly along the main vertical axis of the plant.
-The uprooting depth, D{upr} , namely the depth at which uprooting occurs, is defined as $\beta{upr}D_r$, with β{upr} a constant input parameter that decreases the maximum erosion that vegetation can withstand.
-The burial height, H{bur} , represents the effective plant height when the plant is submerged (due to bending) and is defined as $H{bur} = \beta{bur}H$, with β{bur} a constant parameter (see Section 1.5.5).
+Vegetation is described by a dimensionless aboveground biomass density, $B_c$ (subscript c stands for canopy), belowground density, $B_r$ (subscript c stands for roots) and a rooting depth, $D_r$ (see Figure 1.9).
+The sum of $B_c$ and $B_r$ should ideally be 1 at maximum, while there is no specific limit for the rooting depth.
+The model accounts also for the vegetation height, E0, which is derived as E1 and E2 and E3 are considered to distribute linearly along the main vertical axis of the plant.
+The uprooting depth, E4 are constant input parameter that decreases the maximum erosion that vegetation can withstand.
+The burial height, E4 are the effective plant height when the plant is submerged (due to bending) and is defined as E4 are E5 and E6 are the effective plant height when the plant is submerged (due to bending) and is defined as E6 are the effective plant height when the parameter (see Section 1.5.5).